umdenes100/ENES100ArduinoLibrary/README.md

 `void endMission()`
 Alerts the Vision System that you've finished your mission.
 Prevents further code execution on the Arduino.

+`void navigated()`
+Alerts the Vision System that you've reached your destination.
+For chemical teams, splits the timer.

 `void print(message)`
 Sends a message to be displayed on the Vision System.
 Accepts a String, integer, or double as an argument.